 NOTE 2: As the MC service server is implicitly trusted, the Location management server needs not to check the authorization for the MC service server.

+2a.
+If the MC group ID or MC group ID lists are used in the location information subscription request, then the LMS would resolove these MC group ID(s) with the MC service server.

 3. The location management server replies with a location information subscription response indicating the subscription status.